The History of the National Federation of the Blind

 A good overview of the history of the blindness movement in the United States from 1940-1990 can be found in the book Walking Alone and Marching Together, written by Floyd Matson, and published by the National Federation of the Blind in 1990.
-It is also available on BARD.HTML Version Audio Version
+It is available online and on BARD.HTML Version Audio Version

 The free ebook, "Building The Lives We Want: The seventy-Fifth Anniversary History of the National Federation of the Blind" is now available.
 Use the link below to access options for reading the book, including iBooks, Voice Dream Reader, computer, Kindle and hardware book readers.
 The page contains instructions on how to read the ebook via all of these formats.
 As the Acknowledgements and Appreciations section says, in part; "It is not the work of an individual setting forth alone to record our struggles and achievements.
 Instead, it came into being through the collective effort of dedicated authors, researchers, and technology wizards.
 It brings together the knowledge and reflections of men and women who have played active roles in the National Federation of the Blind."https://www.nfb.org/pubs/building-the-lives-we-want